blacknon/lssh/cmd/lssh/README.md

 ```

 If you use `-P` as a long-lived workspace, you can keep the mux session alive in the background and attach later.
+This persistent `-P` session feature is currently not supported on Windows.

 ```sh
 # create and attach